Polight/lego/README.md

 # LEGO: Modern Buildless Web Components

-Lego is a fast & native-Web Components library.
+LEGO is a fast & native-Web Components library.

 ## Native Web Components?

 Yes, you write native HTML, CSS and JS and create a native [W3C](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium)-compliant Web Components.

 It's stable and predictable.
 If you have ever played with Web Component-like frameworks (not to name Vue, React, Svelte…), you may know how debugging gets tricky and requires extra tooling.
 Because LEGO is native, your browser developer toolbar is all you need.

 - `debugger` works as expected,
 - _step-by-step_ debugging,
 - element inspector,